Cervical spine operation

 - Massage therapy

-After several months of these treatments, you and your doctor can discuss any pain and symptoms you may still be experiencing.
-At that point, you can decide if another round of conservative treatment or a cervical spine operation is your best option for pain relief.
+After several weeks or months of these treatments, you and your doctor can discuss any pain and symptoms you may still be experiencing.
+At that point, you can decide if continuing conservative treatment or the possibility of a cervical spine operation may be your best option for lasting pain relief.

 Conditions treated with cervical spine operations